Like my best crip friends

 and I came to it easily

-once I stopped tasting my experience in rights-based alphabet soup.
+once I stopped tasting my experience in rights-based alphabet

 I fled